arionkoder/llm-based-automations-course/README.md

 ## 📚 Learning Path

-We recommend following the examples in this order:
+We recommend starting with the LangGraph Hello World example:

-1. **Start Here**: [LangGraph Hello World](./examples/langgraph-hello-world/) - Get familiar with the basics
+1. **Start Here**: [LangGraph Hello World](./examples/langgraph-hello-world/) - Get familiar with the basics of LangGraph
-2. **Choose Your Path**:
-   - [Local LLM](./examples/llm-local/) - If you prefer privacy and offline processing
-   - [OpenAI API](./examples/llm-openai-api/) - If you want powerful cloud-based models
-3. **Experiment**: Modify the examples, add your own features, and build something unique!
+2. **Experiment**: Modify the example, add your own features, and build something unique!

 ---